wifesunsdev0111/react-hasura/README.md

 );
 ```

 ## Usage guide

 ### I. Backend requirements

-These are the backend requirements that are assumed by `react-check-auth`.
+These are the backend requirements that are assumed by `hasura-react`.

 #### 1) API endpoint to return user information

 An API request to fetch user information.
 It should take a cookie, or a header or a body for current session information.

 For example:

 ```http
 GET https://my-backend.com/api/user
 Content-Type: application/json